 Mental Health Partners began in 1962 as a clinic, received nonprofit status in 1964, and was federally designated as a comprehensive community mental health center in 1971.
 Since then, we have expanded to meet the growing needs of our surrounding communities, with multiple locations in Boulder, Broomfield and Longmont; and shared locations with primary care physicians in additional communities.

-Mental Health Partners has 24 hour emergency psychiatric services and outpatient offices for infants, children, adolescents, adults, and families.
-Many programs and services are available including school-based programs, substance abuse treatment, rape crisis counseling, advocacy, and education.
+Mental Health Partners has a 24/7/365 Walk-In Crisis Center at 1000 Alpine Ave., Boulder, for immediate assistance with a mental health crisis.
+Individuals using the crisis center do not need to be area residents or clients--anyone may use this center.
+Mental Health Partners also has outpatient offices for infants, children, adolescents, adults, and families.
+Many programs and services are available, including school-based programs, substance abuse treatment, rape crisis counseling, advocacy, and education.
 Mental Health Partners offers bilingual/bicultural services and an in-house pharmacy.

 It is estimated, that of the 360,000 residents of Boulder and Broomfield counties, more than 60,000 individuals suffer with a form of mental illness.
 Annually, Mental Health Partners serves more than 25,000 individuals within all age groups.
 In 2014, 53.2% of those served were women and 46.8% were men.
 While most clients identify as white, 15.1% of those served identifiy as multiracial and 9.5% identify as Hispanic.

 To inquire about our services or to make an appointment, please call 303-443-8500.
 For emergency assistance with a mental health crisis, please call 303-447-1665.